 Children, I have observed, seem to have an innate affinity for dirt.
 No matter how recently a parent has dressed the child in freshly laundered clothes, no matter how carefully the parent has attempted to keep the child geographically separated from any substance that might soil or stain, it is just not possible to keep a child clean for more than 60 seconds.
-I use the word “affinity” advisedly, because it implies not merely a liking, a preference, but a chemical attraction.
+I use the word “affinity” advisedly, because it implies not merely a liking, or a preference, but a chemical attraction.
 Kids clearly have a talent for finding dirt, but also, dirt finds them.
 If you’re a parent, you know what I’m talking about.
 Eventually, having spent a sum equivalent to your monthly grocery budget on moist towelettes, you give up on keeping the child perpetually clean and set a new, lower but potentially reachable standard of not-entirely-covered-with-mud.

 Mud, of course, is that particular species of dirt that children seem to find most fascinating (and which apparently finds them fascinating as well).
 As far as kids are concerned, mud is cool because it’s gooey and squishy and feels neat and adheres very effectively to your sister’s dress when flung from across the yard.
 Grown-ups find mud icky for exactly the same reasons, and dried mud, well, that’s somehow an even greater insult to cleanliness—it’s just so…unsightly.
 Among the words not commonly associated with mud are smooth, shiny, and beautiful.
 But that’s changing now, thanks to the renaissance of a traditional Japanese art form known as dorodango, shiny mud balls (or, more specifically, hikaru dorodango, ultra-glossy mud balls).
 Parents are now not only actively encouraging their kids to play in the mud, they’re getting their own hands dirty too as they spend hours refining ordinary dirt into elegant sculptures.